HighInBC/ESP-12F-pogo-pin-jig/hardware/rev_b/README.md

-Ordered from fab, but not yet tested.
+Recieved from fab, but not yet tested.

+Alignment issues, do not use.